ramsayleung/ramsayleung.github.io/content/en/post/2025/a_story_about_bypassing_air_canada's_in-flight_network_restrictions.md

 {{< figure src="/ox-hugo/dns-tunnel-en.png" >}}

-However, this ultimate approach requires a DNS Tunnel client to encapsulate all requests.
-I didn't have such software on my computer, so this remained a theoretical ultimate solution that couldn't be practically verified.
+However, this ultimate approach requires a DNS Tunnel client to encapsulate all requests(for example: <https://github.com/yarrick/iodine>).
+Unfortunately, I didn't have such software on my computer while I was on board, so this remained a theoretical ultimate solution that couldn't be practically verified.

 ## <span class="section-num">6</span> Conclusion {#conclusion}